 Want an easy way to do this online?
 Use the Quick Median Income Test

-Chapter 13 Bankruptcy is a form of personal bankruptcy that allows the debtor to reorganize their debts and repay them over a period of time.
-Chapter 13 Bankruptcy is available to individuals who do not meet the eligibility requirements for Chapter 7 Bankruptcy or who are seeking to benefit from relief available in Chapter 13 that may not be available in a Chapter filing.
+Chapter 13 Bankruptcy allows debtors to reorganize and repay their debts over time.
+It is available to individuals who do not meet the eligibility requirements for Chapter 7 or seek to benefit from the relief that may not be available in Chapter 7.

-Chapter 13 bankruptcy is also known as reorganization bankruptcy, meaning it can be a good option for individuals who are behind on their payments and want to catch up.
+Chapter 13 bankruptcy is also known as reorganization bankruptcy, which can be a good option for individuals who are behind on their payments and want to catch up.

 To file for Chapter 13 Bankruptcy in Florida and be eligible to receive a discharge, here are the requirements to consider before filing:

-If you meet these qualifications, Chapter 13 may be a good option for you.
+Chapter 13 may be a good option if you meet these qualifications.

-Here are the requirements to receive a discharge after filing for Chapter 13 bankruptcy in Florida:
+Here are the requirements to receive a discharge in a Chapter 13 bankruptcy in Florida:

-Note: The financial management course is different than the Credit counseling course required before you field your case.
+Note: The financial management course differs from the Credit counseling course required before you file your case.

 Once the repayment plan is complete, the debtor is discharged from all remaining personal liability for their debts.